Worship Studies (WRSP)

 Offered: Resident and Online

-Designed to provide an understanding of music and worship in the local church and para-church ministries, this course provides an overview of a professional worship leader's responsibility to the evangelical church.
-Emphasis is given to the reasons for studying worship, the impact of old and new testament worship; the relationship between music and worship; the principles for Biblical worship; the tasks of teaching and training worshipers; congregational worship leading; principles of evangelism through worship; and, the use of worship in promoting the mission and purpose of the local church.
-(Crosslisted with MUSC 200)
+Designed to provide an understanding of worship in the local church and para-church ministries, this course is an overview of the need for theologically sound, biblically-based worship in the evangelical church.
+Emphasis is given to the reason the church worships, the impact of Old and New Testament worship, the relationship between music and worship, the principles for biblical worship, the task of discipling worshipers, principles of evangelism through worship, and the use of worship in promoting the mission and purpose of the local church.

 Offered: Online

-This course is an introductory study of worship as related to the five senses.
-Application is made to lighting design, audio and video production, presentation software, banners, choreography and movement, staging, and a variety of multi-media possibilities.
-Students will prepare a class project that represents understanding and application of creative worship.
-(Crosslisted with MUSC 201)
+This course is an introductory study of common technologies used in worship ministry.
+Application is made to lighting design, audio and video production, presentation software, staging, planning tools, and a variety of multi-media possibilities.

 Offered: Online